 Paul Feeney, CEO, the Quilter Foundation and Chair of The Quilter Foundation

 We know that young adult carers are more likely to fall behind, be bullied and suffer from anxiety and depression.
 The impact of caring at this critical stage can severely impact their ability to prosper in adulthood.
-We’re thrilled to start a three-year partnership with Quilter plc to address this issue.
+It’s amazing to have achieved so much in just one year and we’re looking forward to seeing our partnership grow even more.
 Funds raised for the partnership will help us make a real difference to young carers' lives and achieve a step change in public understanding of caring responsibilities and attitude to young adult carers.”

 Keep up to date